Our Team - Jeremy Jones

 Representative Matters

 Teras Chartering LLC v.
 Hyupjin Shipping Co., Ltd., 2:16-cv-00188-RSM (W.D.
 Wash.
-2018): Successfully defended an international freight forwarder from demurrage claims in excess of $700,000, ultimately obtaining a directed verdict at trial in federal court.
-All claims were resolved in the international freight forwarder’s favor, and no demurrage was owed.
+2018): Successfully defended an international freight forwarder from demurrage claims in excess of $700,000, obtaining a directed verdict at trial in federal court and an award of attorneys fees.

 Chun v.
 Selene Seattle LLC, 14-2-11646-2 (King County Superior Court 2015): Successfully defended a yacht manufacturer in a contract dispute.
 All claims were resolved in the yacht manufacturer’s favor following a bench trial.